-Complete Monster: Dimentio.
-He's pretty entertaining for most of the game, but by the end, he's just plain freaky.
-To give you a pretty good idea as to why he qualifies for this trope, he cracks jokes when causing Mario, Luigi, Peach, and Bowser's deaths, and he also plans to stab Count Bleck in the back and gain control over the Chaos Heart in order to ensure that all dimensions but his are destroyed so he could recreate the universe in his image (which would be an insane one) and implies that he intends to torture Bleck and his followers as soon as he's killed Mario.
-What seals his fate as a Complete Monster is, after being defeated by Mario, Peach, and Bowser, he ends up deciding to erase all universes anyway as he is dying, meaning that his final action was one that would ensure the deaths of what is implied to be at least trillions of people.
+Complete Monster: Dimentio is pretty entertaining for most of the game, but by the end, he's just plain freaky.
+He cracks jokes when causing Mario, Luigi, Peach, and Bowser's deaths, and he also plans to stab Count Bleck in the back and gain control over the Chaos Heart in order to ensure that all dimensions but his are destroyed so he could recreate the universe in his image and implies that he intends to torture Bleck and his followers as soon as he's killed Mario.
+Finally, after being defeated by Mario, Peach, and Bowser, he ends up deciding to erase all universes anyway as he is dying, meaning that his final action was one that would ensure the deaths of what is implied to be at least trillions of people.

 Contested Sequel: The shift away from RPG gameplay to traditional platforming causes this reaction among players.

-It's widely speculated that Mimi is the Queen Pixl, the flawed original attempt at creating a Pixl that turned out evil.
+It's widely speculated that Mimi is the Pixl Queen, the flawed original attempt at creating a Pixl that turned out evil.
 And also that she's the result of a witch's experiments to try and create a potion that allows the drinker to shapeshift.

-It's also possible that Dimentio is Merloo, one of the four sages in the Tribe of Ancients.
+It's also possible that Dimentio is Merloo (or perhaps his decendant), one of the four sages in the Tribe of Ancients.
 Both are described as being powerful, dimension-controlling magicians, and both wrote one of the Prognostici.
 If Merloo and Dimentio are the same person, this means that Dimentio was a leader of the Tribe of Ancients, and he wrote both the Dark and Light Prognosticus.

 Harsher in Hindsight: If you beat Shadoo in the Flopside Pit of 100 Trials, you get a post-battle comment, unique to whichever character you were using.
 Luigi's line is "Even if he was a fake...
 I don't ever wanna fight my Bro again!".
 All well and good if you go through the Pit after completing the game, but, though difficult, it can also be completed before fighting Super Dimentio.